EventStore/EventStore/docs/server/configuration/plugins.md

 # Plugins configuration

-The commercial edition of EventStoreDB ships with several plugins that augment the behavior of the open source server.
+EventStoreDB ships with several plugins that augment the behavior of the open source server.
 Each plugin is documented in relevant sections.
 For example, under Security, you will find the User Certificates plugin documentation.

+Most plugins require a [license key](../quick-start/installation.md#license-keys) to use.

 The plugins (apart from the `ldap` plugin) are configured separately to the main server configuration and can be configured via `json` files and `environment variables`.